-Weak in effort ☁️ quality
+Weak in effort ☁️ dark quality View in explorer

 A person who is lacking continuous effort and is without concern is incapable of attaining full awakening, Nibbāna, and the unsurpassed safety from bondage.